UPES Dehradun BA Admissions 2026

 Solution:

-We are attaching the official papers from previous years so aspirants can look closely at last year's exams.
+We are attaching the official papers from previous years so that aspirants can review last year's exams closely.
 The exam pattern must be analysed thoroughly to avoid any unnecessary confusion.
-Of course, the exam pattern keeps changing over the years, so students must always follow the latest exam pattern, CUET 2025.
+Of course, the exam pattern changes over the years, so students must always follow the latest exam pattern, which is CUET 2026.

 2024 | |